CelineSahara/RateMyCoworkersRides/README.md

 ![OAC Snow PIC](https://user-images.githubusercontent.com/98415276/151035930-c703d36c-b35d-41be-9d88-7185fb62c49b.png)

 ## Why am I looking at this site?
-Walk, bus or bike to the OAC?
+Walk, bus, or bike to the OAC?
 Ever ask a coworker with a car to drive you back?
 Don't be shy, submit a review to give them feedback or roast them!

 ## Driver Ratings